MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

 - The user attempting the operation is the creator of the existing account.

-- A member of Active Directory built-in groups Domain Administrators, Enterprise Administrators or Administrators created the computer account.
+- The user attempting the operation is a member of Active Directory built-in groups Domain Administrators, Enterprise Administrators or Administrators created the computer account.

-- The owner of the computer account that is being reused is a member of the "Domain controller: Allow computer account reuse during domain join."
-Group Policy setting.
+- The user attempting the operation is a member of the "Domain controller: Allow computer account reuse during domain join."
+Group Policy setting for the computer account.

 To resolve this issue, use one of the following solutions.